knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 This sample illustrates the feature "Tag Header Based Routing".

-## The feature of Tag Header Based Routing
+## Tag Header Based Routing Feature

-The feature of Tag Header Based Routing allows users to send requests directly to specific revisions with the same URL of Knative Service with specific request header "Knative-Serving-Tag: {revision-tag}".
+The feature "Tag Header Based Routing" allows users to send requests directly to specific tagged Revisions with the same URL of Knative Service.
+In order to achieve this, users only need to specific header "Knative-Serving-Tag:
+{revision-tag}" into the request.

 Currently Istio and Contour Ingress support this feature.